NishanBhattarai327/vanilla-chess/docs/technical-documentation.md

 2. **ChessBoard** (board.js)
    - Handles the visual representation and rendering of the chess board
-   - Manages user interactions (selecting pieces, making moves)
+   - Manages user interactions via both click and drag-and-drop interfaces
-   - Shows visual indicators for selected pieces and valid moves
+   - Shows visual indicators for selected pieces, valid moves, and last move
    - Provides integrated rank and file notation
    - Supports board flipping when playing as black
    - Displays promotion piece selection dialog when needed
    - Highlights kings that are in check
+   - Implements smooth drag-and-drop functionality with mouse and touch support
+   - Provides visual cues like hover effects and highlighting

 3. **ChessBot** (bot.js)
    - Implements the AI opponent with three difficulty levels